mikaelvesavuori/license-compliance-action/README.md

 ## Setup and usage

 There really is not that much to setup!
-However, if you want your toggles living somewhere else, you will need to provide a service that accepts `GET` requests.
+However, if you want your licenses living somewhere else, you will need to provide a service that accepts `GET` requests.
 The response must not be deeper than one level (if it is nested, use `nested_field` explained below).

 A hot tip is to use a basic service like [Mockachino](https://www.mockachino.com/) to serve them, at least as a start.
 An object that matches the defaults would look like: